 Clinical psychologist Dr. Jennifer Guttman agrees with the need to have frank conversations about alcohol.
 She tells parents, “It’s important to empower our children not to give into social pressure to drink.”
 She suggests explaining to your teen that if she’s being pressured to drink, it may be because others need validation for their own drinking.
 “People feel better about their choices when everyone does the same thing.”

-Share practical strategies kids can use to beat the social pressure to drink.
+2. Share practical strategies kids can use to overcome the social pressure to drink.

-When teens are in a situation where drinking is happening, Traue suggests holding a cup but filling it with a non-alcoholic drink.
+Hold a cup.
+When teens who want to avoid drinking are in a situation where drinking is happening, Traue suggests holding a cup but filling it with a non-alcoholic drink.
 “If someone sees a cup in their hand, they will assume they do not need a drink.”
 Also, Traue says, “If they want to get out of the setting, set up a secret code text message or emoji as a distress signal to you, or to peers.”

 Spending a lot of time as a non-drinker at heavy-drinking parties can be tiresome, though, so finding alternative activities can also be helpful.
 “Assumptions play a big role in social choices,” Traue says.
 “A group of peers might assume that drinking is the norm, or drinking is the only fun thing to do.
 If no one in the group ever suggests an alternative—even one they all find fun—then the group may fall into a pattern where all they do is drink.”
 Sit with your teens and brainstorm a list of activities that they can enjoy with their friends.
 Then support their initiation of these activities by offering your home, your transportation, or whatever other practical support you can give.